openai/SWELancer-Benchmark/README.md

-# SWE-Lancer
+# SWE-Lancer (Paper Codebase)

-This repo contains the dataset and code for the paper "SWE-Lancer: Can Frontier LLMs Earn $1 Million from Real-World Freelance Software Engineering?".
+This repo contains the dataset and code for the paper "SWE-Lancer: Can Frontier LLMs Earn $1 Million from Real-World Freelance Software Engineering?". **This frozen branch contains the code and dataset from the paper; we may make periodic updates to the codebase; however, the dataset and evaluation are static.** Please read the [changelog](https://github.com/openai/SWELancer-Benchmark/tree/paper?tab=readme-ov-file#changelog) for caveats of running on this branch.

+# Setup

 **Step 1: Package Management and Requirements**